jakeheis/SwiftCLI/README.md

 ```

 ### Options

 Commands have support for two types of options: flag options and keyed options.
 Both types of options can be denoted by either a dash followed by a single letter (e.g. `git commit -a`) or two dashes followed by the option name (e.g. `git commit --all`).
 Single letter options can be cascaded into a single dash followed by all the desired options: `git commit -am "message"` == `git commit -a -m "message"`.

-Options are specified as instance variables on the command class, just like parameters:
+Options are specified with property wrappers on the command class, just like parameters:

 ```swift
 class ExampleCommand: Command {
     ...
     @Flag("-a", "--all")
     var flag: Bool